thomasmartins/IRRBB_SVAR_forecasting/README.md

 # Bayesian SVAR analysis for macroeconomic and IRRBB forecasting with Python

 This repository contains a project of how to link Bayesian SVAR modeling to Basel III interest rate risk in the banking book (IRRBB) metrics.
-The goal is to translate yield-curve and macroeconomic scenarios into consistent forecasts of bank-level Net Interest Income (NII) and Economic Value of Equity (EVE) responses using:
+The goal is to translate yield-curve and macroeconomic scenarios into forecasts of bank-level Net Interest Income (NII) and Economic Value of Equity (EVE) responses using:

 - A **Bayesian VAR (BVAR)** estimated in PyMC
 - **Sign-restricted SVAR** identification for monetary and fiscal shocks